vojale/CBE544-2018.github.io/ASE/README.md

 ASE GUI interface
 </center>

-To add an atom, select an existing atom and go to `Edit > Add atoms` or press `Ctrl+A`.
-After selecting OK, the atom will be placed on top of the atom you selected.
-If you did not select an atom, the new atom will be centered in the unit cell.
+To modify/replace an atom, select an existing atom and go to `Edit > Modify` or press `Ctrl+Y`.
+In the resulting dialog box, choose the atom you want to replace the selected atom with.
+After selecting OK, the new atom selected will be replaced in place of the atom you selected.
 If you want to move the atom, you can use `Tools > Move atoms` or `Ctrl+M`.
 The atom should have a green outline and you can use your arrow keys to move its position.
 You can simply hold down `Ctrl` to select multiple atoms.

 <center><img src="Images/gui-mod.png" alt="add" style="width: 400px;"/><br>
-Moving an atom
+Modifying/Replacing an atom
 </center>

-For the extended surfaces (e.g., 111) you can repeat the slab.
+You can repeat the slab to create a larger supercell.
 This is convenient for identifying symmetric sites, which might not be obvious at first glance from the unit cell.
 To do this:

 <center><img src="Images/gui-repeat.png" alt="add" style="width: 400px;"/><br>
 Repeating a slab